Elizabethtown - Gone But

 of the imposing Baldy Mountain.

 It all began in 1866, just one year after the

 Civil War ended, when

-Indians arrived at Fort Union (north of
+Indians arrived at Fort Union (northeast of

 wanting to trade "pretty rocks" for supplies.
 Stationed at